Wishing you knew more about Aboriginal culture? Search no more.

-The Bradshaws let Walsh propose a controversial hypothesis: instead of Australia being continuously settled for 50,000 to 55,000 years by ancestors of contemporary Aborigines, Walsh suggested that waves of populations arrived.
+The Bradshaws let Grahame Walsh propose a controversial hypothesis: instead of Australia being continuously settled for 50,000 to 55,000 years by ancestors of contemporary Aboriginal people, Walsh suggested that waves of populations arrived.
 And one of these waves could have been people from a different ethnic identity, who created the Bradshaws.

 Watch a short video showing a few of the Bradshaw rock art paintings found by Dean and Margaret Graetz in Emma Gorge on El Questro Station in Western Australia:

 Who is Bradshaw?

 Gwion art written history only begins in 1891, when Melbournian pastoralist Joseph Bradshaw became the first European to discover this stylish rock art after exploring land he had been granted in the Kimberley.
 The art later became popularly known as the Bradshaws.